illinois-cs241/assignment-docs/advanced_c.md

 reason!
 A variadic function is one that doesn't define how many parameters it expects at compile time.
 There's some clear use cases for variadic functions, such as `printf`.
-Have you ever wonder how to declare a function like `printf` that can take in a varaible number of arguments of any type?
+Have you ever wonder how to declare a function like `printf` that can take in a variable number of arguments of any type?
 The answer is to declare a variadic function.
 Of course, variadic functions have some nasty downsides.
 One of them is that it simply leads to code that's harder to read since it obtains its arguments in a strange way.
 Another major downside is that you can't tell the compiler what types you want your arguments to have - leading to more situations where a programmer can create insidious bugs.

-_fun fact:_ Variadic functions are pretty common in languagues, a noteable example being python.
+_fun fact:_ Variadic functions are pretty common in languagues, a notable example being python.
 However, python has better semantics around this feature by providing an array containing all passed in arguments as opposed to C's approach described below.